Wall-Brew-Co/bouncer/README.md

 Individual plugin checks may set a `:disabled` key to opt-out on unrequired plugins.
 For example, [clj-xml](https://github.com/Wall-Brew-Co/clj-xml) would opt-out of the `lein-cljsbuild` plugin since it is only available for JVM-based Clojure.
 Like all higher-level rules, disabled plugins must also provide a `:reason`.

+### Fix A Project With Bouncer

+Bouncer can automatically fix some issues that it detects.
+This is useful for projects that are not yet compliant with Wall Brew standards.
+Bouncer's configuration contains a collection of rules to run against a project.
+While rules may support additional data for configuration, each rule must support the following keys:

+* `:comment` - A human readable string describing the rule's purpose or intent.
+* `:disabled` - A boolean indicating if the rule is disabled.
+If the key is not present, the rule is assumed to be enabled.
+* `:reason` - A human readable string describing why a particular rule has been disabled.
+If `:disabled` is true, this value must be present.

+If bouncer successfully fixes the issues described by the rules, it will exit with a 0 status code.

+Bouncer currently validates the following rules:

+#### Namespace Sorting

+- Rule Path `[:fixes :namespace-sorting]`

+Ensures that the `:require` blocks in each namespace declaration are sorted alphabetically.

+## Configuration

+Many of Bouncer's commands may be modified at execution time with additional arguments.
+As of version `1.1.0`, Bouncer will inspect the following locations for configuration.
+The first location found will be used, and the others will be ignored:

+- The `:bouncer` key in the project's `project.clj` file
+- The `.bouncer/config.edn` file, relative to the project's root
+- The `.wallbrew/bouncer/config.edn` file, relative to the project's root
+- The default configuration that would be written by `lein bouncer init`

+Bouncer will create this file while executing `lein bouncer init` if no prior Bouncer configuration file is detected.
+The file will be created with the defaults outlined in this README.

 ## License